-\textbf{\textit{Adopted clustering techniques ---}} Several clustering methods were employed within our validation scheme: (a) a recent proposal by Wang and Duan \cite{Wang_Duan}, whose concept is shown in Fig. \ref{bubble:clustering}, and two unsupervised machine learning techniques, (b) \textit{agglomerative Hierarchical Clustering} and (c) \textit{K-means clustering}.
-Two variations of the latter approach were also examined, to increase the strenght of our model.
+Several clustering methods were employed within our validation scheme: (a) a recent proposal by Wang and Duan \cite{Wang_Duan}, whose concept is shown in Fig. \ref{bubble:clustering}, and two unsupervised machine learning techniques, (b) \textit{agglomerative Hierarchical Clustering} and (c) \textit{K-means clustering}.
+Two variations of the latter approach were also examined, to increase the strength of our model.
 A short description of each adopted method follows briefly.

 (a) The protocol proposed by Wang and Duan \cite{Wang_Duan}, and hereafter named \textit{bubble clustering}, determines the inner cluster structure of a sample by (i) sorting in decreasing order the output events according to their frequencies, (ii) choosing the observed state with the highest frequency as the center of the first cluster, (iii) assigning to such cluster all the states belonging to the sample whose distance $d$ from its center is smaller than a cutoff radius $\rho_i$, and (iv) iterating the procedure with the remaining states until all the observed events are assigned.